Enterprise-CMCS/macpro-mdct-qmr/README.md

 VS Code is used almost ubiquitously across the current development team; generally speaking, these tools should also work for most other IDEs.

-##### oxfmt CLI
+##### CLI

-Using this command, or a variant of it, will format all matching files in the codebase and write the changes. oxfmt has complete [CLI documentation](https://oxc.rs/docs/guide/usage/formatter.html) on their website.
+Using these commands will format all matching files in the codebase and write the changes. oxfmt has complete [CLI documentation](https://oxc.rs/docs/guide/usage/formatter.html) on their website, as does [oxlint](https://oxc.rs/docs/guide/usage/linter/cli.html).

 ```bash
 yarn oxfmt
 yarn oxlint
 ```

-### Local development additional info

-Local dev is configured as a TypeScript project.
-The entrypoint in `./cli/run.ts` manages running the moving pieces locally.

-Local dev is built around the CDK setup which runs locally via LocalStack.

-Local authorization uses Cognito from AWS (not LocalStack). `./run update-env` fetches values from 1Password and writes them into a gitignored `.env`.

-See `deployment/local/README.md` for LocalStack-specific notes.

 ## Testing